UW-ACL/NEWTON-PIPG/README.md

 This repository is provided **for personal review and non-commercial use only**.
 Redistribution, modification, or any use of the content for academic or commercial purposes **without explicit permission** is strictly prohibited.

 ## Disclaimer
-This work is part of ongoing research and has not been finalized or peer-reviewed.
+This work is part of ongoing research and has not been peer-reviewed.
 Unauthorized use, reproduction, or publication of any content may result in legal action.

 ---